JuliaJohns/Jekyll/myblog/endpoints.md

 ## Receive the response

+To receive the response:

+1. List step 1
+2. List step 2.

+### Example response

-What the response looks like.
+Here is what the response looks like:

+*Note:* For data definitions, refer to the *Glosssary*.

 [Back to top](#Send)